jopterhorst/propresenter-kefas-bridge/README.md

 - **🟠 Orange** — Connecting or authenticating
 - **🔴 Red** — Connection error
 - **⚫ Gray** — Disconnected

+## Automatic Reconnection

+If the ProPresenter WebSocket connection drops, the app will automatically attempt to reconnect.
+The reconnection behavior can be configured in Settings:

+- **Max Reconnection Attempts** (1-10, default: 3) — Number of reconnection attempts before the bridge stops
+- **Reconnection Delay** (1-60 seconds, default: 5) — Wait time between each reconnection attempt

+For example, with default settings, if the connection drops:
+1. Attempt 1 fails → wait 5 seconds
+2. Attempt 2 fails → wait 5 seconds
+3. Attempt 3 fails → bridge stops automatically

+This ensures the app doesn't consume resources trying to connect to an unavailable ProPresenter instance.

 ## Troubleshooting